-

 The goal of the Ph.D. program is to produce well-rounded applied researchers who have demonstrated breadth in computer science, depth in a specific area of concentration, and enhanced abilities in leadership, innovation, and communication.
 To ensure that these goals are met, doctoral students must fulfill the requirements and pass the exams outlined in this section.
 Students who do not meet these requirements within the specified timeframes or fail any of the required exams twice will be dismissed from the program.

 The requirements, their dependencies, and the expected semester credit hours (SCHs) to fulfill each of the requirements are shown in the below image.
 Note that only doctoral-level credit hours count toward the listed SCHs for students entering with a master's.
 For example, master’s-level background courses that a student may want to take are excluded.
 But some of those courses are counted for students entering with a bachelor's degree.
 The requirements are discussed in more detail in the following paragraphs.
-The commercialization courses and boot camps are optional as of Fall 2022.
+The commercialization courses and boot camps are optional.
 They can be replaced by taking two additional 7000-level classes.

 Requirements for doctoral candidacy (dependencies included where applicable)